Pipes are renowned for corroding in inaccessible areas. This is not the only problem that the plumbing industry has encountered with pipes.

 Video pipe inspection or commonly referred to as sewer scope inspection is a plumbing technique that involves using a high-resolution camera connected to a flexible fiberoptic scope.

-The camera is durable enough and waterproof to go into any type of pipe.
+The camera inspections are durable enough and waterproof to go into any type of pipe.

-The inspection rod has a LED light on the end so that the technician can see along the inside of your pipeline system.
+The video camera inspection rod has a LED light on the end so that the technician can see along the inside of your pipeline system.